viktor134/-rdesktop-errors/README.md

 - **X11 Authentication**: Check the `.Xauthority` file in your home directory and ensure it has the correct permissions.
 - **Remote Connections**: If connecting via SSH, ensure X11 forwarding is enabled.

-## Installation

-Follow the installation instructions for setting up the project.

 ## Usage

-Describe how to use the application or library here.

-## Contributing

-If you would like to contribute, please follow the guidelines in CONTRIBUTING.md.

-## License

-Specify the license under which the project is distributed.

-## Solution

 Bourne, Bash or Korn shell: